-- 1. Handling of Unused Pins - Handle unused pins in accord with the directions given under Handling of Unused Pins in the manual.
+Handle unused pins in accordance with the directions given under handling of unused pins in the manual.
 The input pins of CMOS products are generally in the high-impedance state.
-In operation with an unused pin in the open-circuit state, extra electromagnetic noise is induced in the vicinity of LSI, associated shoot-through current flows internally, and malfunctions occur due to the false recognition of the pin state as an input signal become possible.
-Unused pins should be handled as described under Handling of Unused Pins in the manual. - 2.
-Processing at Power-on
+In operation with an unused pin in the open-circuit state, extra electromagnetic noise is induced in the vicinity of the LSI, an associated shoot-through current flows internally, and malfunctions occur due to the false recognition of the pin state as an input signal become possible.